NintendaDev/k-syndicate-modular-unity-game-template/README.md

 The template includes a basic UI for level selection, game settings, and authorization, as well as a basic UI for gameplay scenes.
 The UI is implemented using the MVP Passive View pattern.

-This template is the result of working on a personal project for six months.
+This template is the result of working on a personal project [Geometry Dash](https://yandex.ru/games/app/361258)  for six months.
 The core structure was taken from it and refined into a universal template.

 **A foundation is prepared for:**